ManimCommunity/manim/docs/source/tutorials/configuration.rst

 of command invocation via `command-line arguments`_, or at the time the library is first imported via `the config files`_.

-The most common, simplest, and recommended way to set the configure Manim is via the command-line interface (CLI), which is described directly below.
+The most common, simplest, and recommended way to configure Manim is via the command-line interface (CLI), which is described directly below.

 Command-line arguments
 **********************

-By far, the most commonly used command in the CLI is the ``render`` command, which is used to render the scene(s) to an output file.
+By far the most commonly used command in the CLI is the ``render`` command, which is used to render scene(s) to an output file.
 It is used with the following arguments:

 .. program-output:: manim render --help